emeinhardt/gregex/README.md

 ## TODO

-1. Migrate tests from the `dev` Jupyter notebook into `pytest` tests.
+0. Migrate tests from the `dev` Jupyter notebook into `pytest` tests.
-2. Add additional tests for code unique to `gregex.py` relative to the dev notebook (e.g. make sure parser recognizes every uncertainty-operator-free linear code expression you can find).
+1. Add additional tests for code unique to `gregex.py` relative to the dev notebook (e.g. make sure parser recognizes every uncertainty-operator-free linear code expression you can find).
-3. Create a clean demo notebook from the existing development notebook.
+2. Create a clean demo notebook from the existing development notebook.
-4. Setup `readthedocs` documentation.
+3. Setup `sphinx`/`readthedocs` documentation.
-5. Qualify imports in `gregex.py` to avoid polluting user namespace when `gregex` is imported as a module.
+4. Qualify imports in `gregex.py` to avoid polluting user namespace when `gregex` is imported as a module.
+5. Extend the current default Krambeck et al. (2009) grammar for fuller coverage of the syntax defined there.
 6. Allow for distinct grammars to be loaded or swapped programmatically or specified via file (and supported through the CLI).
 7. Add feature for stricter checking/enforcement of child ordering conventions.
 8. Add support to the parser for uncertainty operators via a tool like `minikanren` or `z3`.
 Note that both directions will likely have limited support for Python 2.